-Tips to Prevent Academic Dishonesty
+Tips to Prevent Violations of Academic Integrity

 in your course (e.g., collaborative work).
 You may want to include a statement about

 dishonesty will be reported to the Academic Judiciary Committee and can result in

 an F for the course.").
 Try to be specific on course syllabi if you are aware of violations

 that occur often.
 If your particular course uses devices such as "clickers", specify